 Bratislava deserves more than a quick day trip visit but if time is limited you can easily do it from Vienna.
-It’s only a one hour drive or you can get the train from Vienna’s Sudbahnhof using their special day trip ticket (€15) which includes public transport in Bratislava.
-If you prefer a more scenic route you could take one of the high speed boats along the Danube but it’s more expensive than the train or driving.
+It’s only a one-hour drive if you have a car but the more sustainable option is to take the train.

 Most of Bratislava’s sights are within easy walking distance of the main square Hlavné námestie.
-This square with it’s pretty architecture and quirky market stalls is one of the main meeting points for locals and tourists alike.
+This square with its pretty architecture and quirky market stalls is one of the main meeting points for locals and tourists alike.

 The Old Town Hall is one of the main attractions on the square and is where you’ll find the Bratislava City Museum with its torture instruments and the old town dungeons.

 Around the corner from the Old Town Hall is the Primate’s Palace.
 The Primate’s Palace is home to the mayor of Bratislava but the building is open to the public if you’d like to see it inside.
 The palace is a beautiful pastel pink-coloured building.

 From there the best thing to do is wander and explore the medieval streets, cute shops and countless cafes.

 It’s almost impossible to get lost in the compact city centre, especially when you have Bratislava Castle up on the hill in the distance as a landmark.

 Bratislava National Theatre

 One of the prettiest areas is around the Bratislava National Theatre with its tree-lined pedestrian street and cool fountains.